Ylianst/EMB-Serial/docs/HighLevel.md

    ASCII: .....@..........................
    HEX: 00 02 00 00 00 40 00 00 00 82 00 00 00 00 00 00 00 00 00 00 00 00 00 00 03 00 00 01 10 00 00 00

+If the memory is full, function 0x0011 will return 0x8005 instead of 0x0002.

 (Write to 0x028E98 the main header, 176 bytes total)
   - 2 bytes (Some unknown length, around 5x the length of EXP)
   - 166 0x00 bytes